It is no surprise that to get the best life insurance coverage and lowest premiums, a policy must be purchased while you are still young.

 Using The Internet

-With the advent of the Internet, purchasing life insurance has become a whole lot easier - for example if your are shopping for coverage for your parents.
+With the advent of the Internet, shopping for life insurance has become a whole lot easier - for example if your are shopping for coverage for your parents or grandparents.
+The days that you needed to have an insurance agent come over your home are over.

-There are dozens of sites that will research the best rates for you and give you a long list of companies and their average rates based on your age, height, weight, gender and answers to a few medical questions.
-You can then call the companies or go to their Web sites and see if they have even lower rates available.
+There are dozens of sites that will research the best term life insurance rates for you and give you a long list of companies and their average rates based on your age, height, weight, gender and answers to a few medical questions.
+You can either call the companies or go to their web sites, complete an online form, and see if they have even lower rates available.

 Using the Internet, you can find a rate and benefit that fits your needs without having to really break your budget.
 Remember that you do not need to commit to anything.
-Saying no is your right!
+Shopping around and saying no is your right!

 Can I still Get Coverage Being a Senior